quangminh1212/XLab_Web/README.md

 node scripts/extract-texts.js
 ```

-This will generate suggestion files in `locales/vi/suggestions.json` and `locales/en/suggestions.json` that you can review and incorporate into the main translation files.
+This will generate suggestion files that you can review and incorporate into the appropriate feature translation files.

+### Benefits of Feature-Based Organization

+- Better maintainability with smaller files
+- Easier collaboration across team members
+- Clearer organization of translation keys
+- Simplified updates for specific features